ArGJolan/KFC-Weather/README.md

 Android application realised for a job interview.

-It shows the temperature of a city chose by the user.
+It shows the temperature of a city chosen by the user.

-This application uses the Yahoo Weather API
+This application uses the Yahoo Weather API.

 ## Demonstration